ajie-eriksholm/Eardrum-segmentation/README.md

 Landmark 11 → Left eardrum
 ```

-These landmarks define the center of the final ear volumes.
+These landmarks are subsequently used for head alignment and extraction of the final ear-centered volumes.

 ---